 Summer is here, friends!
-Hopefully you’ll take a well-deserved vacation, or at least hit the pool.
+Hopefully you’ll take a well-deserved beach vacation, or at least hit the pool.

 Life Jacket Basics